inclement/kivycrashcourse/README.rst

 (requests):

 - How to make/use your own events
-- Layouts (examples of different ones) (maybe a case study?)
 - Using a screen manager
 - Using twisted?
 - An android/ios datetime vertical carousel
 - Creating a standalone package via pyinstaller
 - Installation procedure on windows/osx
 - Catering for different screen sizes for consistent ui/sizes on different devices
 - Video about using maps (combine with android?)